lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

     **Figure 1:** The "Plot Parameters" pop-up window to set parameters for making a histogram of semi-major axes for MBAs.

-**Step 1.4.** Click "Ok" and close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
+**1.4.** Click "Ok" and close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.
 It will result in the following plot and table below.
 Note that the distribution of asteroids as a function of semi-major axis is not uniform, but it reveals a number of peaks and gaps where there are very few (or no) objects.
 These are known as Kirkwood gaps, which arise due to resonances between the asteroid's and Jupiter's orbital periods.